Or Application Form to be returned to Student Services

 For timetabled sessions, students will be based at the College's Twelve Quays Campus.
 The College's term dates are available on its website.
 However, these may differ according to the programme's assessment calendar.
 Assessment calendars and timetables of study are typically available in respective course handbooks, accessible through the College Virtual Campus following enrolment.

-The estimated 'Total Qualification Time' to achieve a complete HNC is 1200 hours, this includes guided Learning; independent and unsupervised research/learning; unsupervised compilation of a portfolio of work experience; unsupervised e-learning; unsupervised e-assessment; unsupervised coursework; watching a pre-recorded podcast or webinar; unsupervised work-based learning.
+The estimated 'Total Qualification Time' to achieve a complete HNC is 1200 hours, this includes guided learning, independent and unsupervised research/learning, unsupervised compilation of a portfolio of work experience, unsupervised e-learning, unsupervised e-assessment, unsupervised coursework, watching a pre-recorded podcast or webinar and unsupervised work-based learning.
 The ratio of which is at the discretion of your tutor and (if applicable) employer.

 If you are aged 19 or over: